nitinm21/video-conferencing-app-using-agora/README.md

 ## Installation instructions
 - clone repo
 - Create an account on agora.io and get APP ID, Temp Token and Channel Name.
 Detailed instructions are here: https://docs.agora.io/en/voice-calling/reference/manage-agora-account?platform=android
-- 3 - Update your own APP ID, Temp Token and Channel Name in script.js
+- Update your own APP ID, Temp Token and Channel Name in script.js
-- 4 - BOOM!
+- BOOM!
 You just got a video-conferencing application

+If you find any issues, feel free to contact me on nitinmurali21@gmail.com